Scroll down for purchase options and information.

 Radio Interview

-This free 80 min You Tube movie (in Russian with English Subtitles) follows a group of Russians who travel to Mirny in 2017 to restore the graves of expeditioner’s who died in the course of their duty.
-The scenery, subject matter and tenor of life depicted by the film (directed and jointly filmed by Olga Stefanova for Lex Films in 2020) is very similar to events I experienced in 1983, and wrote about in Vodka in a Vegemite Jar.
+This free 80 min You Tube movie (directed and jointly filmed by Olga Stefanova for Lex Films in 2020) follows a group of Russians at Mirny in 2017 to restore graves of expeditioner’s who died in the course of their duty.
+The scenery is very similar to events I experienced in 1983 and wrote about in Vodka in a Vegemite Jar.

 My Favorite Bookshops